jharwell/sierra/docs/src/tutorials/hpc/cluster_setup.rst

    directory with the EXACT name you want it to be callable with on the cmdline via ``--project``.

 #.
-Read the documentation for :ref:`ln-hpc-plugins`, and select and
+Read the documentation for :ref:`ln-exec-env-hpc`, and select and
    appropriate plugin to use.
 Be sure to define all necessary environment variables!!